Add To Favorites

 Experiment with flight!
 Make bright helicopters and toss them into the air.
 Can you make them fall faster?
 Slower?
 Spin wildly?
 Gravity and friction have never been so much fun!

-With Crayola® Scissors, cut a sheet of paper into four strips across the paper’s width.
-These strips are your Rainbow Rotors.
+With Crayola® Scissors, students cut a sheet of paper into four strips across the paper’s width.
+These strips become the Rainbow Rotors.

 At the fold, cut one third of the way into each strip.
 Fold both sidepieces into the center panel to form a long tail in the center of this end of the strip.
 Bend about one-third of the end up toward the middle.
 Repeat with the other two Rainbow Rotors.

-Decorate all four strips, on both sides, with Crayola Rainbow Twistables.
-Think about the shapes and how your rotors will spin.
+Students decorate all four strips, on both sides, with Crayola Rainbow Twistables.
+Ask them to think about the shapes and how rotors will spin.
 Refold any folds.

-Work in teams to experiment with your Rainbow Rotors.
-Use a stopwatch, video camera, or other technology to record your investigations.
+Students work in teams to experiment with Rainbow Rotors.
+Use a stopwatch, video camera, or other technology to record investigations.

-Now toss the folded pieces, one at a time.
+Next, students toss the folded pieces, one at a time.
 What happens to them as they fall?
 Do they move in a different way than the first paper?
 How long do they take to reach the floor?
 Record the differences and similarities of each flight.
-How can you explain what happened?
+Ask students to explain what happened.

 Imagination and problem-solving go to work as children check out real bugs and create their own.